HanhengHe/TodoList/README.md

 - This is a personal practice of Web Development using *React--Node.js--Express--MongoDB*.
+The idea came from my previous job--once we need our teammates to fix some problems, we come and talk to him, and we don't know if he was available or when he finish the fix.
-- Some style of the front-end was not finished yet, also the MongoDB was not connected.
+- So this app is a to-do list app, we can send missions to anyone in our team, and definitely, we can send them to ourselves and manage the missions we send or receive.
+In my design, this app helps us know what tasks we still have, therefore better planning our time.
+Also, we can see the processing of the tasks we send to our teammates.
+Surely this is just a personal code practice, so never care too much about the purpose. :>
-I am coding for the back-end currently, and since it's a simple practice, it would be finished within one or two days.
+- Some style of the front-end still need adjustment, also the connection between the front-end and the back-end need more adjustment.

-- I will come back and show more detail about this web app once I finish the skeleton of it.
+- I will come back and finish it as soon as I am available.
+Also, I will update my README to provide more details about my practice app. :<